 Hello.
-I’m an artist, musician, educator, and more, technician, developer, producer, and curator, based in Manchester, UK.
+I’m an artist, musician, educator, and more, technologist, developer, designer, researcher, producer, and curator, based in Manchester, UK.
 I like to think my work comprises entertainment, accessibility, and whimsy.

 The Awkward Arcade is a real life experimental video arcade, showcasing games that make you move and think in ways uncommon in mainstream games culture.

 Physical Echoes is an interactive installation that explores the transitory nature of sound by creating a real-time, physical output.

 The piece generates pen drawings, offering an abstract snapshot of sound within a space.

 The latest iteration of the work was shown at the National Media Museum in March 2016.
 I created the original version of the piece during the final semester of my MA, and first exhibited it in the University of Salford's Digital Performance Laboratory (DPL) in January 2013, and at the Ionian University's Audiovisual Arts Festival, 2013.

 The Mask Mirror is a handmade electronics, software, and craft project, made in one afternoon early in 2012.
 It tracks a person's head movements and reflects them in the movement of a mask.